SELECT

 The function LEVEL and the operator PRIOR can also be used within the CONNECT BY clause.

 • The GROUP BY clause defines groups of rows which will be aggregated in the result table.
-Inside the SELECT list, you can use aggregate functions.
-Using a numerical value x (position) results in aggregating the result table by the x-th column.
-For example, GROUP BY 1 is equivalent to GROUP BY the first column in the SELECT list.
-If GROUP BY is used, all SELECT list elements have to be aggregated except those which define the grouping keys.
+You can use aggregate functions in the select_list.
+Using a numerical value n (position) results in aggregating the result table by the nth column.
+For example, GROUP BY 1 is equivalent to GROUP BY the first column in select_list.

-• You can distinguish between regular result rows (normal aggregation on the deepest level) and superaggregate rows.
-The total of all arguments results in the normal aggregation, the subsets result in the corresponding superaggregates.
+You can distinguish between regular result rows (normal aggregation on the deepest level) and superaggregate rows.
+The total of all arguments results in the normal aggregation, and the subsets result in the corresponding superaggregates.
 You can discern the result row types by using the function GROUPING[_ID].

 • Grouping Meaning